 In a press release, President Trump states,

 “We are taking this action today as a result of the Section 301 process that the USTR has been leading for more than 12 months.
 After a thorough study, the USTR concluded that China is engaged in numerous unfair policies and practices relating to United States technology and intellectual property – such as forcing United States companies to transfer technology to Chinese counterparts.
 These practices plainly constitute a grave threat to the long-term health and prosperity of the United States economy.

 For months, we have urged China to change these unfair practices, and give fair and reciprocal treatment to American companies.
 We have been very clear about the type of changes that need to be made, and we have given China every opportunity to treat us more fairly.
 But, so far, China has been unwilling to change its practices.
 To counter China’s unfair practices, on June 15, I announced that the United States would impose tariffs of 25 percent on $50 billion worth of Chinese imports.
 China, however, still refuses to change its practices – and indeed recently imposed new tariffs in an effort to hurt the United States economy.”

 The additional 10 percent tariff will be the latest action in response to the Section 301 investigation mentioned above.
 Previously the administration levied an additional 25 percent tariff on $34 billion worth of Chinese goods effective July 6, 2018 and another $16 billion worth as of August 23, 2018.

 Does your company qualify for duty drawback?
 Drawback is allowed on 301 tariffs paid, but not on Section 232 on steel or aluminum.
-If you want to learn more about this opportunity, email firstname.lastname@example.org or join us in a free webinar on January 16, 2019.View On-Demand Training
+Talk to an expert today to see if your company qualifies.
+Email firstname.lastname@example.org.